SURFscz/SRAMsync/README.md

 When a `user` has been removed from a `group`, for which the `grace_period` attribute was set, and the grace period of the user has passed, this event will be emitted.
-This also means that `sync-with-sram` will remove this user from the group defiantly.
+This also means that `sync-with-sram` will permanently remove this user from the group.

 #### finalize